xavierjialei/xi-portfolio/part-ii.md

 What else do you think could be adjusted or improved?

 > As I mentioned before, maybe you could provide some information on the existing resources of language learning and how effective those resources are in terms of language protection.
+I think it is also a good way to use some questions as headlines to serve as guides when moving forward.

 ## 4. Findings and Changes
-Based on the interviews
+Based on the interviews I conducted, it can be concluded that the overall flow of the story is good and the message is successfully and effectively conveyed to the readers.
+The data visualizations are clean and easy to understand.
+I plan to make the following adjustments in the final version:
+- Consistent use of colors throughout the entire story including all data visualizations
+- More detailed call-to-actions and their respective impact
+- Better layout with explanatory text on the left side and chart on the right side
+- Add more questions as headlines in each section
+- Try to use different types of visualizations other than bar charts and pie charts